-What should I look for in an alternative loan?
+What should a student look for in an EDL?

-What is the APR on the loan?
 The APR is the annual cost of your loan; it includes interest and the effect of any fees and charges.
 APRs will differ depending on the terms and amount of your loan.
-Make sure you compare like loan amounts when you compare APRs so you received a true comparison.
-If the rate is variable, the APR may change during the life of the loan.
-Carefully consider the terms and APRs when you borrow a private loan.
+Make sure you compare like loan amounts when you compare APRs so you receive a true comparison.
+If the interest rate is variable, the APR may change during the life of the loan.
+Carefully consider the terms and APR when you borrow a private loan.

-Do you want to know quickly if you qualify?
-Does the lender offer loan pre-approval over the phone or Internet?
+Do you want to know quickly if you qualify for an EDL with a lender?
+Discover if the lender offer loan pre-approval over the phone or internet?

-How long is the repayment period you have to repay the loan?
-If you education costs require you to borrow large amounts, you may need a longer time to repay the loans.
+How long is the repayment period for repaying the loan?
+If your education costs require you to borrow large amounts, you may need a longer repayment period to repay the loan(s).

 When does repayment begin?
 You should make regular payments.
 If you have trouble making regular payments while you're in school, consider a loan that provides options for repayment.

-Does the loan require you to have a cosigner?
+Does the ELD require you to have a cosigner?
 Does the lender offer a cosigner release option after you make a required number of on-time payments?